On the Robustness of Democratic Electoral Processes to Computational Propaganda: Results

 \subsection{Model Validation}

 Model validation requires comparison between numerically obtained data and real life, measurement data.
 For the latter, we took the US House of Representatives electoral outcomes from 2012 to 2020~\cite{us-election-results}, i.e., a complete election sequence in between two consecutive census-based redistrictings.
-Reproducing precise percentages of votes for the democrats or the republicans within districts obviously lies beyond the reach of any mathematical model.
+Reproducing precise percentages of votes for the Democrats or the Republicans within districts obviously lies beyond the reach of any mathematical model.
 However, trends indicated by the number of times the winning party changes from one election to the next in a given district may be captured.
-In that spirit we define electoral volatility, numerically as the easiness with which an election can be overturned, and historically -- i.e. considering real, past elections -- as the fraction of times the winning party has changed in a sufficiently long sequence of elections.
+In that spirit we define electoral volatility, first historically -- i.e. considering real, past elections -- as the fraction of times the winning party has changed in a sufficiently long sequence of elections and second numerically as the easiness with which an election can be overturned in our model.
 We compare historical volatility of the US House of Representatives elections with numerical volatility, calculated over an ensemble of election sequences (see Supplementary Information).
 The comparison between the historical number of winning party reversal and the numerically computed volatility is shown in Fig.~\ref{fig:validation_HOR}.
-Obvious differences exist, however, the two sets of data look overall similar, which is confirmed by a rather large Pearson correlation coefficient of 0.65, indicating a rather high cross-correlation between them.
+Obvious differences exist, however, the two sets of data look overall similar, which is confirmed by a Pearson correlation coefficient of 0.65, indicating a rather high cross-correlation between them.
 We conclude that our model captures the main trends and features of real elections.
 Given the low number of independent parameters in our model, we take this as a successful validation test.